-NOTE: With version v17B of Sony vendor image we have observed a decrease in the perceived signal strength of the 5GHz WLAN access points.
+NOTE: With version v17B ofthe Sony vendor image we have observed a decrease in the perceived signal strength of the 5GHz WLAN access points.
 Version v16 should work better in this respect.
 Therefore we would not recommend flashing v17B if you use WLAN networks in the 5GHz band.

 -The flashing script allows you to use either of the two versions

--You can also change the vendor image later by reflashing just the vendor image of your choice (and not Sailfish OS) by following the instructions in here.
+-You can also change the vendor image later by reflashing just the vendor image of your choice (and not Sailfish OS) by following the instructions here.